524c/terraform-aws-talos/example/README.md

 # Working with talosctl
 TALOSCONFIG=$(terraform output --raw path_to_talosconfig_file)
-talosctl config node $(terraform output --raw elb_dns_name) talosctl version talosctl health talosctl service
+talosctl config node $(terraform output --raw elb_dns_name)

+# Alternatively, you can use the talosctl kubeconfig command to merge the kubeconfig file into your local kubeconfig:
+talosctl config merge $(terraform output path_to_kubeconfig_file) talosctl kubeconfig

+talosctl version
+talosctl health
+talosctl service